 Probate is a time-consuming process in which a court affirms the validity of your will.
 It can leave assets in limbo while your heirs wait for estate planning lawyers and the courts to plod through legal procedures.
-Assets placed in trust, however, can avoid probate.
+Assets placed in a trust, however, can avoid probate.

 Just like a will, a trust lets you specify who receives your assets and when.
 It can be a "revocable trust," meaning that you can continue to control the assets and change your mind up until your death.
 Additionally, if there are aspects of your estate that you would like to keep private, a trust can help you to do so.
 A will, on the other hand, may become public as part of probate.

 Instead of simply handing off wealth, trusts ensure that your legacy is handled in the manner you choose.
-You can choose a trustee to manage and distribute the wealth according to terms you set.
+You can choose a trustee to manage and distribute the wealth according to the terms you set.
 You can provide safeguards to protect children who are not yet ready to handle wealth, and you can safeguard assets in the event of a divorce.
 Trusts can also shield assets from creditors.

 "Irrevocable" trusts remove assets from your estate, potentially reducing or eliminating estate taxes.
 Some trusts, such as so-called Grantor Retained Annuity Trusts (GRATs) allow you to hold onto principal while giving away only future appreciation of your assets, reducing estate taxes on those gains while preserving your peace of mind.